CLRX/CLRX-mirror/doc/GcnState.md

  3     | Toward zero

 The denormal mode for single precision controlled by 4-5 bits in MODE register.
-The 6-7 bits of MODE register controls denormal mode for double precision ops.
+The 6-7 bits of MODE register controls denormal mode for double precision and half precision operations.
 List of possible values:

  Value | Description
 -------|---------------------------------